LouisMichael/cs5604cmw/README.md

 webpage   fetch-time

 clean-webpage   clean-text
 clean-webpage   clean-text-profanity
-clean-webpage   real-world-events

 #####  To be supported:
 metadata   collection-id
 metadata   collection-name
+clean-webpage   real-world-events
-The two columns will be supported base on the URL source
+The three columns will be supported base on the URL source

 ##### To be updated:
 webpage   domain-location